OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-gobernanza.md

 ## ✅ What’s next?

-Now let’s look at one of the most impactful forms of participation: **staking** — where users help secure Ethereum and earn rewards.
+Now let’s look at one of the most impactful forms of participation: **staking**, where users help secure Ethereum and earn rewards.

 ---